 The results showed that NEXRAD was not only capable of tracking insect migration patterns, but also was superior to the X-band system because it offered a larger detection range and could determine the direction and speed of the insects.
 The results of this work were published in the International Journal of Biometeorology (April 2013).

 More work is needed, but recent upgrades should make it easier to use NEXRAD radar to identify potential corn earworm infestations.
 Also, with refined algorithms, it should be able to track beet armyworms, grasshoppers, and other large-bodied insects.

-Read more about this research in the April 2014 issue of Agricultural Research magazine.
+Read more about this research in the September 2014 issue of Agricultural Research magazine.